Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 Read the Basics of JS  -  Slides given on Youstart Labs site:

 * Understand Variables, Functions, Type of data structures and basic control structure like if/else,for etc.
-* Under in-built functions like Math, Random, Timers etc.
+* Understand in-built functions like Math, Random, Timers etc.
 * Practise programming in Javascript using given assignments.

 ## JS resources